 So what does this mean to the consumer?

-Unfortunately, since Trustpilot allow reviews to be manipulated, this means that the scores and ratings you see for any company may not be reliable, so in other words, you should not rely solely on this as your only source of information.
+Unfortunately, since Trustpilot is dishonest and allows reviews to be manipulated, this means that the scores and ratings you see for any company may not be reliable and should not be trusted, so should never rely solely on Trustpilot as your only source.

-They do have processes in place to stop the same person leaving multiple reviews under different names, and knowing how to get around this will be beyond the ability of the average person who is not very computer literate.
+They do have processes in place to stop the same person from leaving multiple reviews under different names, and knowing how to get around this will be beyond the ability of the average person who is not very computer-literate.
 So this does mean that fake positive reviews are less likely.